South Korea’s sunken Sewol ferry starts final journey

 Even though the vessel took around three hours to sink, many of those on board never heard any evacuation order, while the crew were among the first to escape to safety.

-Captain Lee Jun-Seok was sentenced to life in prison for “murder through willful negligence” and 14 other crew members were given terms ranging from two to 12 years.
-AFP
+Captain Lee Jun-Seok was sentenced to life in prison for “murder through wilful negligence” and 14 other crew members were given terms ranging from two to 12 years.